 The intensity of the symptoms (e.g., mood swings, exhaustion, hopelessness) can severely impact your ability to take care of yourself and your newborn child.

-In this article, we will briefly discuss the causes, common signs and symptoms, and the potential treatment options of PPD.
+where to buy prednisone uk In this article, we will briefly discuss the causes, common signs and symptoms, and the potential treatment options of PPD.

 What are the causes of postpartum depression?